Training Video Production Ideas

-Here are five ideas to get your started down the road to successful training video production.
+Here are few ideas to get your started down the road to successful training video production.

 Obviously, these are intended as ideas to get you started rather be slavishly copied.

 Feel free to mix and match ideas as you feel is right.

 > You can gather a lot of runtime video footage in one place in a relatively short time.

 > Peer to peer group influence really works when it comes to extolling the training message, and adding credibility to a production.